Schedule of Events

 On the final lap of the 100 mile event pick up a St Georges flag to carry around with you.
 This will let others know that you are finishing off to receive their congratulations as you pass!

 All runners completing the 100 mile run within the 32-hour time limit will be awarded a custom designed belt buckle and a finisher’s shirt.
 Those finishing within 24 hours will receive a 2 tone buckle.
+(Note that for 2 time plus Samphire 100 Finishers we're commissioning a special "Autumnal" version of the shirt which will be ordered in after the event)

 Entrants in the 6, pacer or 24 hour event, no matter the distance covered will receive a finishers medal.